-- evaluating the Company's collective ACL methodology for compliance with U.S. generally accepted accounting principles - assessing the conceptual soundness and performance testing of the model by inspecting model documentation to determine whether the model is consistent with the model methodology and is suitable for its intended use - evaluating model back-testing results to verify model output is consistent with actual loss performance - assessing the selection of the forecasted economic scenario assumption and related macroeconomic variables by comparing the scenario to the Company's business environment and relevant industry practices.
+- evaluating the Company's collective ACL methodology for compliance with U.S. generally accepted accounting principles - assessing the conceptual soundness and performance testing of the model by inspecting model documentation to determine whether the model is consistent with the model methodology and is suitable for its intended use - evaluating model back-testing results to assess model output with actual loss performance - assessing the selection of the forecasted economic scenario assumption and related macroeconomic variables by comparing the scenario to the Company's business environment and relevant industry practices.